-We do not have a designated lunch space at Live Tales but we are sometimes able to accommodate a lunch break before or after your session.
+We do not have a designated lunch space at Live Tales but you are very welcome to eat packed lunches in our beautiful Live Garden.
+We are sometimes able to accommodate a lunch break within a room at Live Theatre.
 Please contact us to arrange this.